opensearch-project/documentation-website/_benchmark/user-guide/optimizing-benchmarks/expand-data-corpus.md

 ## Expert-level settings

-Be cautious when using following expert options as they may affect the corpus structure:
+Use `--help` to see all of the script's supported options.
+Be cautious when using the following expert options as they may affect the corpus structure:

 - `-f`: Specifies the input file to use as a base for generating new documents.
 - `-n`: Sets the number of documents to generate instead of the corpus size.